A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Introduction

 The semi-global result allows one to construct the future development of the initial data, together with a double null foliation\footnote{Such that the initial configuration is given by the incoming $\{\ub=0\}$ and outgoing $\{u=0\} $ initial null hypersurfaces.} $(u,\ub)$, $0\le u\le u_*$, $0\le\ub\le \ub_*$, and full control on all the geometric quantities associated to it.

 \item An amplification mechanism for the integrals $\int_\ga|\chih|^2 $ along outgoing null geodesic segments $\ga$, (with $\chih$ denoting the outgoing null shear).
 This mechanism, which requires the estimates obtained in the constructive step (1), combines with a uniform lower bound assumption of these integrals on the initial null hypersurface, and leads to the formation of a trapped surface.
-It is important to note that the trapped surface thus obtained is adapted to the double null foliation $(u,\ub)$, i.e. it is of the form $S=\{u=u_1, \ub=\ub_1\}$, for some $0 <u_1\le u_*$, $0<\ub_1\le\ub_*$.
+It is important to note that all trapped surfaces found in this fashion belong to the concentric spheres generated by the double null foliation $(u,\ub)$, i.e. are of the form $S=\{u=u_1, \ub=\ub_1\}$, for some $0 <u_1\le u_*$, $0<\ub_1\le\ub_*$.

 \end{enumerate} The new result we present in this paper relies heavily on the \textit{hard} part of the above results, i.e. the construction of the spacetime in (1).
 We modify however part (2) by combining Christodoulou's argument with a new deformation argument along the incoming null hypersurfaces $\{\ub=\mbox{const}\}$.
-This allows us to dramatically weaken his uniform condition to a merely localized condition in a neighborhood of a null geodesic of $\{u=0\}$.
+This allows us to dramatically weaken his uniform condition merely to a localized condition in a neighborhood of a null geodesic of $\{u=0\}$.
+The deformation is determined by solving a simple elliptic inequality on the standard sphere $S_{0,0}=\{\ub =0\} \cap \{u=0\}$, see \eqref{maineqR}.
 We note that the trapped surface we find by our argument does not belong any longer to the double null foliation constructed in step (1).